Victor-Xiaoyu-Ye/Victor-Xiaoyu-Ye.github.io/content/authors/admin/_index.md

 ## Biography

-Xiaoyu Ye is a Ph.D.
+Xiaoyu Ye(冶晓宇) is a Ph.D.
 Student at DeepBit Lab at CUHK(SZ).
 He is also a research intern at Huawei Noah's Ark LAb.
-His research interests include Scene Reconsturction and Scene Understanding, Generative AI driven Autonomous Driving.
+His research interests include Scene Reconsturction | Generation | Understanding, Generative AI driven Autonomous Driving.
 He was a Research Intern at AiR lab at Tsinghua University, He was also a Research Assistant at CUHK(SZ).